sjjessop/omnidep/README.rst

 Provides warnings when a project imports packages that it doesn't declare a dependency on, plus some related linting of the project dependency data.

+Currently two types of projects are supported:

-Currently only poetry projects are supported (configured in pyproject.toml).
+* poetry projects (configured using ``[tool.poetry]`` in pyproject.toml).
+* PEP 621 projects (configured using ``[project]`` in pyproject.toml), where the source directory has the same name as the project.
+There is no standard way for pyproject.toml to specify the location of the source: it's up to the build backend to define how this is configured.
+In future omnidep could read the configuration for the common build backends, but currently it doesn't.

-The projects that your project depends on can be packaged using any tools, but your project (that omnidep analyses) currently must use poetry.
+The projects that your project depends on can be packaged using any tools, but your project (that omnidep analyses) must be one of the types listed.

 Installation
 ------------